4GeeksAcademy/blog/blog/full-stack-developer-salary-2024.us.md

 - Salary Trends and Market Projections: Include specific salary data from reputable sources such as LinkedIn, Glassdoor, or industry reports for full-stack developers in 2024.
 Present statistics on salary growth compared to previous years and projections for the upcoming year.
 Include regional variations in full-stack development salaries, focusing on major tech hubs.

+- Salary by country: Which country pay the most? top 10 countries and bottom 10 countries.
+- Remove vs in-person: Can you get paid the same with a remote salary?
+Can you get paid the same if you live in a different city or country?

 - Comparative Data: Compare the average salaries of full-stack developers with specialized roles like front-end, back-end, and data scientists.
 Discuss the advantages and potential trade-offs of pursuing a full-stack development career in terms of compensation.